Map by Maximilian Dörrbecker. (Creative Commons attribution-share-alike license via Wikimedia Commons).

 The two dominant legal traditions in the world are civil law systems, in which core principles are codified as primary sources of law, and common law systems, in which judge-made decisional law has equal standing with statutes enacted by legislatures and regulations adopted by administrative agencies.

 Some foreign jurisdictions, particularly those in Europe and the Western Hemisphere, have legal systems which fall exclusively within either the civil law or the common law tradition.
-However, as the map above illustrates, many other jurisdictions have mixed legal systems, which incorporate elements of two or more legal traditions.
+Other jurisdictions have mixed legal systems, which incorporate elements of two or more legal traditions.
 This is especially true in Africa and Asia, where many countries that have adopted civil law or common law systems also have retained elements of customary law and/or religious law.

 The electronic and print resources described below will help you to determine what kind of legal system is in place in a particular foreign jurisdiction.